dgarigali/ImageStitching/README.md

 ![Screenshot](images/before_RANSAC.png)

 To remove the outliers, a method called RANSAC is performed.
-These method has the following steps:
+This method has the following steps:
 1) Randomly select the minimum number of matches (pair of points) needed for the transformation
 2) Estimate the parameters of the model based on those matches
 3) Using the remaining matches and the model obtained in step 2, determine the transformation for each match point and calculate the error